 The legislative process should be available to the professional and general public as much as possible.
 This is one of the elements of transparency.
 This task has already been implemented to certain extent by means of the created Library of Legislation under Preparation, which is part of the project ODok (circulation of documents among central administration bodies, Parliament and the Office of the President of the Republic), based on the Czech Republic's Government decision (Government Resolution No. 816 of 18 July 2007).
 Materials of legislative nature to be discussed by the Government are disclosed in this way to the general public.
 The public should be more informed about this project.
 The scope of the information disclosed in this way should, however, be broader; this would result, amongst other, in cultivation of the commenting procedure.
-That is also why the Electronic Library of the Legislative Process of the Office of the Government of the Czech Republic (eKLEP) should be "opened", namely by means of expanding the existing Library of Legislation under Preparation and adding a public access to the materials of non-legislative nature, to the comments raised, explanations thereof, and to the opinions of the Government Legislative Council, which is the Government's commitment as contained in the Government programme declaration in the form of increased participation of citizens in the creation of law.
+That is also why the Electronic Library of the Legislative Process of the Office of the Government of the Czech Republic (eKLEP) should be "opened", namely by means of expanding the existing Library of Legislation under Preparation and adding a public access to the materials of non-legislative nature (except materials by which disclosure could harm interests of the Czech Republic e.g. materials related to processes of preparation of negotiations and negotiations itself on the international scene and proposals to settle a dispute out of court), after their approval by the Government, and to the opinions of the Government Legislative Council, which is the Government's commitment as contained in the Government programme declaration in the form of increased participation of citizens in the creation of law.
 The task is fully in compliance with the Czech Republic's commitments arising from the initiative Partnership for Open Governance.